devopstoday11/feast-keto-auth-server/README.md

 # Feast Keto Authorization Adaptor

 This application acts as an external HTTP authorization adaptor/proxy for Feast to integrate with [Keto](https://github.com/ory/keto).

-This repository serves as both an example implementation and is used for integration tests.
+> :warning: **This repository is purely an example and should not be used in production!**

 ## Running the adaptor